jpbecotte/bridge-agreements/conventions/cappelletti.md

 ## When in use

 - For interfering 1NT opening by opponents.
-- Only when their maximum range is 15.
+- Only when their maximum range is 15 or lower.
 - For direct interference or after a PASS of opener's partner and PASS of partner.

 ## Bids